For entry in September 2020 and beyond

 For applicants, the academic entry requirements for this course are:

 - A minimum of 5 GCSEs (which should include English Language and Maths) at grade 4 or above (or grade C and above), or equivalent prior to application.
 See for a list of acceptable equivalents.

 If you are a British Citizen (or anational or a Swiss national) but do not have UK qualifications, please contact the .
 NARIC is a National Agency, managed on behalf of the UK Government, and provides the only official source of information on international qualifications to individuals wishing to study in the UK.
 Once NARIC has written to confirm your qualifications in comparison to a UK qualification, you will need to provide this information to Norland.
 Your qualifications must be equivalent to, or higher than, our minimum entry requirements.
-Please note that NARIC charge for this service.
+Please note that NARIC charges for this service.

 If you are a European Economic Area (EEA) national or a Swiss national, you can apply to study at Norland College in the normal way through.